imbalanxd/HornetInbox/README.md

 - Both the inbox lists should be updated appropriately when this happens.

 ### Bonus requirements
-- Insure that each User will always have a unique profile picture, even when the name of two Users starts with the same letter
+- Insure that each User will always have a unique profile picture, even when the name of two Users is very similar.
+(Bonus++: Don't use a library to do this)
 - Update the inbox list smoothly when it is reordering

 The basic code needed is provided, but it might not all work 100% 😉.